 Tan Kah Kee’s university town, once a simple fishing village In Jimei, hometown of the famous Tan Kah Kee, you can smell the sea long before you reach it.
 This isn’t so much due to the salty water itself, but […]

 South Shaolin Temple… Never heard of it?
-You may have heard of the North Shaolin Temple (Shaolin Monastery) in Henan.
-But few have heard of its little brother, the South Shaolin Temple just outside of Putian.
-It’s located just outside a […]
+If you’ve not heard of the South Shaolin Tmple, you may have heard of the North Shaolin Temple (Shaolin Monastery) in Henan.
+But few have heard of its little brother, the South Shaolin Temple […]

 As the administrative capital of Fujian province, China, it’s easy to believe Fuzhou lacking in character.
 We’d been to this city numerous times.
 But our experiences had been of hospital blocks and Fuzhou main station.
 Neither are the prettiest of […]